 Burnt Hill by Mount Zion and Maynard Peak overlooks the Dungeness River.
-To the near east lie the modest 4×4 Rock and Blyn Lookoug site by Sequim Bay.
+The modest 4×4 Rock and Blyn Lookoug site by Sequim Bay is just to the east.
 Meanwhile, Highway 101 on the north offers the shortest way to these high points.

 See more trip photos here.